-The rules for the various payment streams for which BankservAfrica is appointed as the PSO are set by the respective PCH PG's and PASA.
-As the PSO, BankservAfrica does not have any decision-making authority over the payment stream rules per se as such mandate resides with the PCH PG.
+The clearing rules for the various payment streams for which BankservAfrica is appointed as the PSO are set by the respective PCH PG's and PASA.
+As the PSO, BankservAfrica does not have any decision-making authority over the payment stream (i.e. clearing) rules per se as such mandate resides with the PCH PG.
 BankservAfrica develops Product and Service Manuals pertaining to the respective payment streams which are shared with participants as and when they are onboarded by BankservAfrica.
+As the PayShap Scheme Manager, BankservAfrica is responsible for the development of the PayShap Scheme Rules, ensuring that the PayShap Scheme Rules are not inconsistent with the Rapid Payment PCH PG Rules, and that they are available to PayShap Scheme Participants.

 BankservAfrica has Product Manuals and guidelines on the operations of its systems, and these get disseminated to the relevant stakeholders and participants at onboarding as well as when these documents get updated.
 BankservAfrica also discloses its change management processes to the participants should they require it.
-The participants are also informed of their rights and obligations in the respective agreements and annexures that are signed.
+The participants are also informed of their rights and obligations in the respective agreements (most notably the BankservAfrica Services Agreement) and the annexures that are signed.
 Although BankservAfrica discloses its Product Manuals (which also contains information relating to exception handling) and relevant technical specifications to the participants and other relevant stakeholders, it does not disclose this level of information to the public at large (there are however product fact sheets that are available on its website which is accessible to the public).

 The PCH PG rules stipulate that every new participant has to come on board with a mentoring bank that is supposed to provide the new participants with the necessary training and guidance.
 The mentoring bank is the one that is responsible for ensuring that the new participant understands the rules and the procedures of the respective payment streams.
-BankservAfrica serves as one of the facilitators to providing the participants with the necessary training and information and will escalate to the appropriate authorities (PASA and the PCH PG in the domestic environment, and the TCIB Scheme Manager from an RCSO perspective) if it finds that a participant does not understand the rules as it ought to.
+BankservAfrica serves as one of the facilitators to providing the participants with the necessary training and will escalate to the appropriate authorities (PASA and the PCH PG in the domestic environment, and the TCIB Scheme Manager from an RCSO perspective) if it finds that a participant does not understand the rules as it ought to.

 BankservAfrica discloses its pricing to its participants (and prospective participants after they have signed the relevant non-disclosure agreements) in its Pricing and Fee book which discloses all relevant fees.
-It does not disclose its pricing to the public, and any changes to services and fees are undertaken via the bank notices.
+It does not disclose its pricing to the general public (although in accordance with recent amendments to the PSO Criteria, the Pricing and Fee Book will be uploaded onto the Member Portal of BankservAfrica's website), and any changes to services and fees are undertaken via the bank notices.
 Information relating to costs of operating BankservAfrica gets disclosed to its Board.